Meizhou: Culture

 The Meixian dialect is considered the standard Hakka dialect, along with the neighboring Mei County and Dabu County.

 Hakka people are a unique ethnic group of Han Chinese originally from around the Yellow River area, who later migrated south to avoid the chaos of war centuries ago.
 Due to hostility towards the new immigrants, many were forced into the mountainous regions of Guangdong Province.
 This migratory tradition has continued with the redistribution of Hakka people to the most remote parts of the world.
 Many people in Meizhou emigrated during the last century to earn money for their families, with some returning to build in their hometowns.

-Many buildings are named after famous people in Meizhou, built by returning Hakkas.
+Many buildings are named after famous people in Meizhou, built by returning Hakkas and overseas diaspora Hakkas.

 Because of its mountainous location, Meizhou has numerous natural scenic areas and good air quality.
 Many visitors come to the Yannanfei Tea Garden to climb the mountain.

 Education

 Education in Meizhou has been highly valued since ancient times.
 The city is home to Jiaying University, a local university which also attracts Hakka students from other provinces.
 The university is also known for its research into Hakka culture.